msembinelli/React-Google-Apps-Script/README.md

 > npm run deploy
 ```

-You can now visit your Google Sheet and see your new React app.
+You can now visit your Google Sheet and see your new Preact app.

 ### Using an existing Sheet